 The mountain bike trails traversing the Santa Monica Mountains weave through diverse terrain.
 From ridgetops to canyon floors, there are many opportunities for a great ride.
 Challenge yourself with an exhausting ascent that yields rewarding ocean views, or leisurely pedal along an oak-shaded stream.
 On any trek, always ride safely and responsibly and with minimal impact to the land.

 Don’t let the name fool you!
 Ranked “very difficult,” this is sure to be a leg-burner.
 The Zippity Do Da trail is a straight forward “out and back” trail, and is part of the bigger North Fruita Desert Trail System—allowing numerous opportunities to extend the length of your ride with several loop options.
-Stay a few days and explore the area—nearby North Fruita Desert Campground is open from March to November with 35 individual campsites, first-come, first-serve.
+Stay a few days and explore the area—nearby North Fruita Desert Campground is open from March to November with 35 individual campsites, first-come, first-served.

 The Munson Hills Off-Road Bike Trail offers a scenic and challenging ride through varied terrain.
 The original trail has expanded to include the Twilight Loop, for a total of 21 miles.
 The old sand dunes of Munson Hills were once Florida’s shoreline, and they now support towering longleaf pines and pristine ponds.
 The trail dips down through oak hammocks and winds its way through piney flatwoods, providing opportunities to observe songbirds, deer, fox squirrels, frogs, snakes and the gopher tortoise, a protected species whose burrows provide homes to as many as 40 other animals.
 Members of the local Southeast Off-Road Bicycle Association (SORBA) chapter maintain the trail in cooperation with the U.S. Forest Service.

 Located on the J. Strom Thurmond Lake north of Augusta, Georgia, the Bartram Trail is a 27-mile long trail that starts at West Dam recreation area and follows the shoreline to Keg Creek.
 Designated a National Recreation Trail, mountain bikers of all levels will find a comfortable distance on this trail while enjoying the local flora including trillium and Georgia asters.
 Visitors can add a bit more distance by riding the Lake Springs Loop, approximately 3 miles through Lake Springs recreation area.
-Spring time offers the best weather conditions for visitors, yet the trail is open year-round.

 This network of 20 or so trails is great for riding—with something for everyone.
 It’s still under-the-radar, though, so mountain bikers in the know should take advantage of the lack of crowds while they can.
 Terrain ranges from mild jeep roads to techie singletrack, through sage and cedar.
 The trails connect with other trails managed by the Bureau of Land Management Pocatello Field Office.